commercetest/machineconfigs/raspberrypi/pi3/README.md

 * Filesystem expanded to the entire SD-card (16GB or 32GB)
 * Update this program

+### Install common foundations

+* VIM, Java Runtime
+`sudo apt-get install vim default-jre -y`
+* Optionally: install the JDK so we can use monitoring tools such as `jps` to show the running Java processes.
+`sudo apt-get install default-jdk -y`

 ### Kafka setup on Pis

 * ZooKeeper/Producer Pi (e.g. commercetest-0)